Symphiles: Chemical mimicry

 Chemical mimicry refers to the production of one species' chemical signals by another species.
 Many myrmecophilous Staphylinids have evolved chemical mimicry to deter or placate ants.
 For Staphylinids accepted into the host colony, chemical mimicry is used for camouflage.
 The majority of the chemical signals used are cuticular hydrocarbons, which are produced in the cuticle of the host ant at certain concentrations and are palpated to determine the identity of an ant.
-Species in close contact with their host ants are able to pick up the host's hydrocarbons and imitate the ant's hydrocarbon pattern, thus appearing in scent at least to be the same species as the host ant.
+Species in close contact with their host ants can pick up the host's hydrocarbons and imitate the ant's hydrocarbon pattern, thus appearing in scent at least to be the same species as the host ant.
 As hydrocarbon patterns are specific to an individual colony, the rove beetles are generally restricted to one nest.
 The production of a new hydrocarbon pattern takes time, during which the beetle is vulnerable to detection and attack.
 Some species, such as Zyras comes, produce volatile pheromones as well as cuticular hydrocarbons, which may provide it more protection than contact based pheromones while traveling with its host in foraging trails.